Search Trajectories Networks of Multiobjective Evolutionary Algorithms: Results

-Table~\ref{mop_metrics} also shows that the NSGA-II algorithm, for most problems, has more than three times more edges than nodes (MOEA/D keeps a lower ratio, with almost the same number of nodes and edges, with a ratio of edges around 2).
-This higher number of edges and nodes indicates that NSGA-II is visiting some nodes multiple times, which suggests that this metaheuristic might not be exploring the search space in depth during the search progress.
-A closer look at this Table also shows that the maximum out-degree value differs from the in-degree value in UF2, UF3, and UF4.
-This result indicates that NSGA-II visits the first node more than once, thus finding it challenging to find the right search trajectory direction to follow at the beginning of the search.
-Overall, these two results indicate that NSGA-II faces difficulties in some problems, not exploring many new areas of the search space.
+Table~\ref{mop_metrics} also shows that the both MOEA/D and NSGA-II algorithm, for most problems, have a ratio of edges around 1.
+This suggests that the NSGA-II might be exploring small portions of the search space and that MOEA/D is able to explore the search space in depth.
+That, combined with the lower number of solutions in the theoretical Pareto front, illustrate that NSGA-II faces difficulties in some problems, not exploring many new areas of the search space, and not being able reach the theoretical Pareto front effectively.
+A closer look at this Table also shows that the maximum out-degree value differs from the in-degree value in UF3 and UF7.
+This result indicates that these metaheuristics visits the first node more than once.
+For the UF3 problem we understand that, given the lower number of components and high number of optimal solutions, the metaheuristics are able to find good regions of the search space.
+The opposite seems to happen for the UF7 problem, since for this problem, there are more components and lower number of optimal solutions.

 In summary, the STN models suggest an explanation for the differences in HV and IGD performance between MOEA/D and NSGA-II.
 The STNs showed that MOEA/D extensively explores the search space, finding more optimal solutions without re-visiting nodes too many times.
 On the other hand, the STNs modeled for NSGA-II indicate that this algorithm faces difficulties when exploring new areas of the search space and that its search progress depends on having good starting points.
 These results show that using STN for discriminating MOEAs is a viable method for analyzing and aggregating helpful information to the traditional practices for comparing such algorithms, such as the HV and IGD.
 A note of caution is due here since we only analyzed two MOEAs in a handful set of problems, with only two- and three objectives.